k8scommerce/k8scommerce/docs/endpoints/client/catalog.md

 GET /v1/categories
 ```

-returns all categories by belonging to a store
+returns all categories belonging to a store

 #### All responses
 | Code | Status | Description | Has headers | Schema |